-- (1) The distributor must provide the distributor's contact details to the retailer. - (2) The retailer must provide to the distributor: - (a) the retailer's contact details; and - (b) the name and contact details of the retailer's NEM Representative (if applicable).
+- (1) The distributor must provide the distributor's contact details to the retailer. - (2) The retailer must provide to the distributor: - (a) the retailer's contact details; and - (b) the name and contact details of the retailer's NEM Representative (if applicable); and - (c) the name and contact details of the metering coordinator appointed by the retailer or the large customer in respect of each shared customer (if applicable).